Notorious3/Amber-and-Chris-Group-Project-/README.md

 # Amber-and-Chris-Group-Project-
-/* Project Description- We are making an application that is to help people that have a disablility make their appointments.
-It helps remind them using several features from the user's celluar device.
+/*This project is to create an app that will remind people with disabilities of their appointment times. */